jeffreyruoss/ru-mega-kanban/README.md

 2. Add cards to each column to track tasks or items
 3. Drag and drop cards between columns to update their status
 4. Drag and drop columns to reorganize your board layout
+5. Deleted items are moved to trash and can be restored if needed
-5. All changes are automatically synchronized with Supabase when online
+6. All changes are automatically synchronized with Supabase when online

 ## Project Structure